alhussienhazem/churn-classification/README.md

 # 🔮 Customer Churn Classification

-This notebook develops machine learning models to predict customer churn, using SMOTE (Synthetic Minority Oversampling Technique) to address class imbalance and improve churner detection.
+This notebook builds machine learning models to predict customer churn, applying SMOTE (Synthetic Minority Oversampling Technique) to address class imbalance and improve the detection of churned customers.

 ---